-Depreciation and Mattality the points of anterence are as follows in Depreciation Fluctuation 1.
+The points of difference are as follows.
+Depreciation Fluctuation 1.
 Charged on fixed assets.
 1. It appears in respect of current assets 2.
 It is consistent in nature 2.
 It is inconsistent in nature.
 3. It has a virtue of continuity.
 3. It has no continuity 4.
 It always reduces the value of the asset.
 4. It may cause increase in the value of asset.